Bendigo Art Gallery

 This exhibition is a ticketed exhibition with timed entry.
 Exhibition tickets can be purchased online or at the door.
 We recommend purchasing tickets in advance to secure your preferred date and entry time and to avoid disappointment.

 Tickets are single entry, timed tickets.
-Entry times commence at 10am and then at half hour intervals through to 3.30pm.
-Entry to the exhibition is permitted up to 25 minutes after the entry time printed on the ticket.
+Entry times commence at 10am and then hour intervals through to 3.00pm.
+Entry to the exhibition is permitted up to 30 minutes after the entry time printed on the ticket.
 Once inside the exhibition, customers can stay as long as they like prior to the Gallery closing at 5pm.
 Please note there are no pass outs from the exhibition.

 Customers must choose the date and entry time carefully as once purchased, tickets cannot be changed and there are no refunds or exchanges, except as provided for under the LPA Ticketing Code of Practice.